lenbrocki/concept-saliency-maps/README.md

 Keras with tensorflow backend is required to run the notebooks.

 To create the saliency maps the implementation https://github.com/1202kbs/Rectified-Gradient is used.
-The folder 'deepexplain' and the python file 'utils.py' need to be in the same directory as the notebooks.
+Make sure the folder 'deepexplain' contains the file 'utils.py' for the notebooks to run.

 ### CelebFaces Attributes Dataset (CelebA)